It’s Time to Manage the Wait

 Wrong: “Four for dinner?
 There is a 20-minute wait.”
 Translation: “Your move!”

 Right: “Four for dinner?
 Great!
 Name, please?
 There is a short 20-minute wait, but if you’d like to have a seat at the bar I’ll let you know the minute your table is ready.
 The bartender can set you up with one of our great appetizers or specialty drinks!”
 Translation: “I know you hate to wait, but I’ll do everything I can to make that wait as short as possible.
 I’m happy you’re here!”

 Waiting for Their Food

 As much as we try to avoid it, sometimes the kitchen gets backed up or something unexpected happens to delay a food order.
-Train servers on these do’s and don’ts of serving waiting guests:
+Service training should include these do’s and don’ts of serving waiting guests: